MEET OUR TEAM

 alternative

-Anoushka Singh Bais – Project Manager
+Anoushka Singh Bais – Program Manager

 Anoushka is a highly impact driven individual who believes that everyone possesses the power to be a successful leader.
 This is what lead her to the Teach for India Fellowship where she taught (and learned immensely) in the community of Mehrauli with 50 bright and curious young minds and community members.
 During the span of her Fellowship, with the pandemic in full swing, she worked with mothers and siblings, who came out as champions of education; not only did they make proactive efforts in becoming tech savvy, but they built a community to support each other too.
 Inspired by the grit and potential of the community members, Anoushka, together with her co-fellows started RIMJHIM, a project under Teach for India aimed at up-skilling mothers and creating a platform for them to master financial literacy and ultimately be able to support the education of their children, sustainably.
 Currently, the project team includes 5 exceptionally invested and talented mothers and 4 TFI Fellows, who along with the founders are working together to make this dream a successful reality.